It may seem counterintuitive for us to help couples navigate a long distance break up.

 Lack of Commitment

 Maybe Sundays were the days you could soak up as much quality time together, free of work or social commitments.
-But recently, your partner has been cutting FaceTimes short or rescheduling them altogether in favor of going out with friends, or last minute engagements.
+But recently, your partner has been cutting FaceTimes short or rescheduling them all together in favor of going out with friends, or last-minute engagements.

 At first, the reasons for cancellations seem legitimate, but the more they pile up, the more resentful you start to feel.
 Leading you to grow increasingly frustrated that you’re holding space in your schedule for nothing.